Blog » Blockchain » What is The Graph and How Does it Work?

 The Graph works by first allowing decentralized applications to add data to Ethereum through transactions on smart contracts.
 Through the transaction, one or more events are emitted by the smart contract.
 The Graph Node then continuously scans for the new blocks and the data for your subgraphs that they may contain.
 When the Node finds one, it updates the data entities that the Graph Node stores in response to Ethereum events.
 The application then queries the Graph Node through a complex process using GraphQL to get the index data.
 Finally, the data sourced is displayed to the end user.

-The efficient operations of the Graph Protocol are ensured by the following roles:
+The efficient operations of the Graph Protocol are ensured through the following roles:

 1. Indexers